 If you are vegan, brown rice is an excellent accompaniment to pea protein.
 It is very high in methionine+cysteine (but low in lysine, which pea protein is high in).
 You can either eat the brown rice in a meal or add brown rice protein to a shake or smoothie.

-If you are not vegan, you can also add in collagen with your protein, as collagen peptides make up for the lower amino acid count with the pea protein.
-You can either purchase collagen peptides to do this, or find a protein powder that already contains both types of protein.
+If you are not vegan, you can also add collagen to food along with your protein, as collagen peptides make up for the lower amino acid count with the pea protein.
+You can either purchase collagen peptides or find a protein powder that already contains both types of protein.

 9 BENEFITS OF PEA PROTEIN POWDER